 Faculty of Health, Education and Environment

-I joined Toi Ohomai in 2016 and teach across all three years of our marine and terrestrial diploma/degree courses.
-My teaching areas include terrestrial and freshwater ecology, invertebrate biology, statistics and legislation.
+Lisa joined Toi Ohomai in 2016 and teaches across all three years of the marine and terrestrial courses at Toi Ohomai.
+Her teaching areas include terrestrial and freshwater ecology, invertebrate biology, statistics, and legislation.

-I started off exploring my interest in the environment with a bachelor’s degree in biology at the University of Canterbury, and went on to complete my Master of Science in ecology, working in forest remnants on farmland in the Waikato.
-By the end of this period I was hooked on applied research, with a focus on invertebrate ecology.
+She started exploring her interest in the environment by studying a bachelor’s degree in biology at the University of Canterbury and went on to complete a Master of Science in ecology where she worked in forest remnants on farmland in the Waikato region.
+By the end of this period, Lisa was hooked on applied research, with a focus on invertebrate ecology.

-I’m originally from the South Island, but love the Bay of Plenty’s climate and outside of work love getting into the outdoors, spending time with friends and family and playing sport (especially hockey!)
+Originally from the South Island, Lisa loves the Bay of Plenty’s climate and getting into the outdoors, spending time with friends and family, and playing sport, particularly hockey.